EnricoMi/publish-unit-test-result-action/README.md

 The title of the comment can be configured via the `comment_title` variable.
 It is optional and defaults to the `check_name` option.

+The created test result check has failure state if any test fails or test errors occur.
+This behaviour can be configured via `fail_on`, which defaults to `test failures`.
+When set to `nothing` the check state is always `success`, unless there are no test files which results in `neutral` state.
+When set to `errors` the check state only fails on test errors.

 In the rare situation that your workflow builds and tests the actual commit, rather than the merge commit provided by GitHub via `GITHUB_SHA`, you can configure the action via `pull_request_build`.
 With `commit`, it assumes that the actual commit is being built,